GIBueno25/Project-2/README.md

 <div align="left">

 2. **What feature has the highest importance in a song's popularity?**
-9 of the 11 features analyzed contribute more than 0.08 in predicting a song's popuilarity.
+9 of the 11 features analyzed contribute more than 0.08 in predicting a song's popularity.
 Loudness ranks the highest at just under 0.10, followed closely by duration_ms.
-These results are consistent with both attemmpts.
+These results are consistent with both attempts.

 <div align="center">